 Once placed on the grill, do not press the patty.
 I suggest waiting for it to detach itself from the surface before turning it.

-Use bread which does not crumble or break easily
+Use bread that does not crumble or break easily

 Optionally you can toast the internal side of the bread

-Never put the sauces between the bread and first meet patty to avoid soaking the bread too much.
+Never put the sauces between the bread and the first meat patty to avoid soaking the bread too much.